Bhrigu Superfast Express

 The Bhrigu Superfast Express is a Superfast train belonging to Northern Railway Zone that runs between Ballia and Anand Vihar Terminal in India.
 It is currently being operated with 22427/22428 Train numbers on a weekly basis.

 The train is named after Bhrigu who was one of the seven great sages, the Saptarishi, one of the many Prajapatis created by Brahma.

 Service

-The 22427/04049 Bhrigu Superfast Express has an average speed of 62 km/hr and covers 886 km in 14h 15m.
-The 22428/04050 Bhrigu Superfast Express has an average speed of 63 km/hr and covers 886 km in 14h 10m.
+The 22427/04049 Bhrigu Superfast Express has an average speed of 62 km/h and covers 886 km in 14h 15m.
+The 22428/04050 Bhrigu Superfast Express has an average speed of 63 km/h and covers 886 km in 14h 10m.

 Route and halts

 The important halts of the train are :

 Coach composition

-The train has LHB rakes with max speed of 130 kmph.
+The train has LHB rakes with a maximum speed of 130 km/h.
 The train consists of 21 coaches: